Arlisaha/angular-bubble-graph/README.md

       font: [optional, in canvas, this value muste look like "10px 'sans serif'" when in SVG it must be an object like "{size: 10, family: 'sans serif'}"]
     },
 ```
+Considering that this object is returned on click event, you can also add any key/value you need (like an id), it will not be overwritten !

 ======================================================================================